 Establish trusts for your Children/Grandchildren

-Other reasons to Create a Will are because it allows for both discretion over distribution and control over timing of distributions.
+Other reasons to create a Will are because it allows for control over the amount and timing of distributions.
 This is important if you are leaving money to minor children or grandchildren.

 - You can set up trusts for your heirs rather than leaving them money outright.
 Common Trust solutions include: